parkerstradiva/parkerstradiva/README.md

 Hi!
-Im Mary.
+Im Parker.
 I like coding alot.
 You can contact with me on discord, if you have any questions.
-My nick is parker#6052
+My nick is husu#6052

 CSS/HTML/PY/JS/JAVA